Fat Squirrel Outdoor

 Is there a bar?

-We can provide alcohol for booked events, please order when booking.
+We don't have a bar but we can provide alcohol for booked events, please order when booking.

 Bringing children to the woods